 We have everything you need to comply with the new ELDT rule.
 Our services include:

 Trainer Certification Program certifies your trainers to train entry-level drivers according to the new rule using J. J. Keller curriculum.
 An expert J. J. Keller instructor will educate your trainers on how to effectively deliver both the theory and behind-the-wheel entry-level driver training.
 Plus, we'll provide full support to ensure your company is registered on the Training Provider Registry (TPR).

 ELDT Training Program Assessment reviews your entry-level driver training program to verify that it meets or exceeds the FMCSA’s ELDT final rule.
 This includes an assessment of your facilities, vehicles, trainers, certifications, documentation and recordkeeping, training curriculum and more.
 We’ll also assist you with getting registered on the TPR.

-ELDT Curriculum that provides you with our best-in-class ELDT program, including driver and trainer textbooks, instructions for range and road exercises, and proof of certification.
+ELDT Curriculum that provides you with our best-in-class ELDT program covering the required theory and behind-the-wheel training.
+It consists of 200 hours of regulatory-compliant training materials, including driver and trainer textbooks, online courses, and instruction for conducting range and road exercises.

 Get your entry-level drivers on the road to a safer career with help from J. J. Keller!

 In order to provide entry-level driver training, a training provider must be listed on the Federal Motor Carrier Safety Administration's (FMCSA) Training Provider Registry (TPR).
 To be eligible for listing on the TPR, the training provider must follow curriculum, instructor, and facility requirements as outlined by the FMCSA.